 Burial of ashes can take place in the St Mary’s Churchyard ‘cremated remains area’ either with a short service or simply with a prayer and a blessing.
 Please discuss this with the Funeral Director who arranged the funeral.

-We regret that the scattering of ashes in the Churchyard is prohibited by Church of England canon law and cannot take place in the graveyard.
+We regret that we can only perform burial of ashes, the scattering of ashes in the Churchyard is prohibited by Church of England canon law and cannot take place in the graveyard.

 There are strict rules governing the placing of memorial stones on graves and in the cremated remains area of the Churchyard.
 All stones and memorials must meet the Diocesan Chancellor’s strict guidelines and have received permission given on the correct form by the vicar of St Mary’s and administered through an authorised Stone Mason.
 Unfortunately unauthorised stones or memorials may have to be removed as required by the Chancellor.